- 1 Introduction

 - 1/3 make only partial recovery and have many relapses

-- And approximately 10-25% of patients will die.
-This can be from suicide, pneumonia or hypokaleamia (leading to arrhythmias).
+- Anorexia nervosa has a mortality rate of 10-25%.
+This can be from suicide, pneumonia or hypokaleamia (leading to arrhythmias)

 Epidemiology and Aetiology